wgslr/getting-started/README.md

 Onepanel plays important function in Oneprovider, as administrators can use it to support users spaces.

-The default credentails for accessign onepanel are:
+The default credentials for accessing Onepanel are:

 ```
 user: admin